Batch V5 *NEW*

 ***As of September 2023, the Black Diamond reconciliation process was enhanced to allow for accounts to be updated(T-1) on a data format level rather than a firm level.
 Previously, account as of dates would not be updated until recon for all custodians at the firm had finalized, but this enhancement will now update the account as of dates as soon as that particular custodian's recon is completed allowing you to potentially get data even earlier.
 The Firm Status endpoint has historically been used to check the recon status at a firm level, but it can be utilized to look at an individual custodian's recon completion time as well.

-How do I call the firm status call?
+How do I call the firm status endpoint?

 The firm status call can be accessed via the API section of this site under Firm API --> POST Firm Recon Status V2.
 Here are the different status responses you can expect:

-• Complete (Aggregator) – All non-aggregated data providers have been completed through the Black Diamond automated reconciliation engine and no exceptions exists.
-The following providers are considered aggregated data providers and typically arrive later in the day (Plais, ByAll Accounts).
+Complete (Aggregator) – All non-aggregated data providers have been completed through the Black Diamond automated reconciliation engine and no exceptions exists.
+The following providers are considered aggregated data providers and typically arrive later in the day (Plaid, ByAll Accounts).

 Sample response to the Firm Status V2 call: